James Van Der Zee: Harlem on My Mind

-In 1969, Van Der Zee gained worldwide recognition when his work was featured in the exhibition Harlem on My Mind at the Metropolitan Museum of Art in New York.
+In 1969, Van Der Zee gained worldwide recognition when his work was featured in the exhibition Harlem on My Mind: Cultural Capital of Black America, 1900–1968 at the Metropolitan Museum of Art in New York.
 His inclusion in the exhibition was somewhat by accident.
-In December 1967, a researcher for the exhibition (and a photographer in his own right), Reginald McGhee, came across Van Der Zee's Harlem studio and asked if he happened to have any photographs from the 1920s and 30s.
+In December 1967, a researcher for the exhibition (and a photographer in his own right), Reginald McGhee, came across Van Der Zee's Harlem studio and asked if he happened to have any photographs from the 1920s and '30s.

 In a story recounted by photo historian Rodger C. Birt, Van Der Zee showed him the boxes and boxes of negatives he had kept from this period.
 These photographs would become the core of Harlem on My Mind—and the feature of the exhibit that critics routinely praised as the show's biggest revelation.
 As art historian Sharon Patton observed, Van Der Zee not only documented the Harlem Renaissance, but also helped create it.

-Harlem on My Mind marked a controversy between the Met and a number of practicing artists then living and working and Harlem.
+Harlem on My Mind marked a controversy between the Met and a number of practicing artists then living and working in Harlem.
 Painters including Romare Bearden and Benny Andrews protested the show for its emphasis on social history and experience, at the expense—as they viewed it—of interest in the artistic legacy of black New York artists.
+The Metropolitan rejected Harlem residents from planning the exhibition and utilized photography as the sole method of representation, excluding all sculptures, paintings, drawings, and prints by Harlem artists.
+At the time, Harlem artists — and the art world at large — did not view photography as an art form, but as a form of documentation.
+In this way, the Metropolitan received criticism for framing Harlem as an ethnographic study rather than a living community with thriving artistry.

 On opening day, a picket line formed in front of the Met.
 Andrews carried a sign reading: "Visit The Metropolitan Museum of Photography."